ossu/computer-science/README.md

 - `Main Curriculum`: cards with that label represent courses that are listed in our curriculum.
 - `Extra Resources`: cards with that label represent courses that were added by the student.
-- `Doing`: cards with that label represent courses the student is current doing.
+- `Doing`: cards with that label represent courses the student is currently doing.
 - `Done`: cards with that label represent courses finished by the student.
 Those cards should also have the link for at least one project/article built with the knowledge acquired in such course.
 - `Section`: cards with that label represent the section that we have in our curriculum.
 Those cards with the `Section` label are only to help the organization of the Done column.
 You should put the *Course's cards* below its respective *Section's card*.

-The intention of this board is to provide our students a way to track their progress, and also the ability to show their progress through a public page for friends, family, employers, etc.
+The intention of this board is to provide our students with a way to track their progress, and also the ability to show their progress through a public page for friends, family, employers, etc.
 You can change the status of your board to be *public* or *private*.

 ## Team